Mobile-Env: Building Qualified Evaluation Benchmarks for LLM-GUI Interaction: Checklist

 \item If you are including theoretical results... \begin{enumerate} \item Did you state the full set of assumptions of all theoretical results? \answerNA{} \item Did you include complete proofs of all theoretical results? \answerNA{} \end{enumerate}

-\item If you ran experiments (e.g. for benchmarks)... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{The Mobile-Env code repository and WikiHow task set are open-sourced at GitHub and Hugging Face, respectively.
-The links are offered in the supplementary.
+\item If you ran experiments (e.g. for benchmarks)... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{The Mobile-Env code repository, WikiHow task set, and the crawled data of the WikiHow website are open-sourced at GitHub and Hugging Face.
+The links are attached to the main paper.
 The full prompts to reproduce the experiment results are represented in the supplementary as well.} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerNA{} \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerNo{Duplicated experiments are not conducted owing to the limit of budget.} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{See the supplementary.} \end{enumerate}

-\item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerYes{} \item Did you mention the license of the assets? \answerYes{The license is mentioned in the supplementary.} \item Did you include any new assets either in the supplemental material or as a URL? \answerYes{The links to the Mobile-Env code repository and WikiHow task set are provided in the supplementary.} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerYes{See the datasheet in the supplementary.} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerYes{See the datasheet in the supplementary.} \end{enumerate}
+\item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerYes{} \item Did you mention the license of the assets? \answerYes{The license is mentioned in the supplementary.} \item Did you include any new assets either in the supplemental material or as a URL? \answerYes{The links to the Mobile-Env code repository and WikiHow task set are attached in the main paper.} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerNA{} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerNA{} \end{enumerate}

 \item If you used crowdsourcing or conducted research with human subjects... \begin{enumerate} \item Did you include the full text of instructions given to participants and screenshots, if applicable? \answerNA{} \item Did you describe any potential participant risks, with links to Institutional Review Board (IRB) approvals, if applicable? \answerNA{} \item Did you include the estimated hourly wage paid to participants and the total amount spent on participant compensation? \answerNA{} \end{enumerate}